basarat/typescript-book/docs/iterators.md

 ```
 Again.
 Iterator itself is not a TypeScript feature, this code could work without
 implementing Iterator and IteratorResult interfaces explicitly.
-However it is very helpful to use these common
+However, it is very helpful to use these common
 ES6 [interfaces](./types/interfaces.md) for code consistency.

 Ok, Nice, but could be more helpful.
 ES6 defines the *iterable protocol*